oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 ## Authorization Challenge Endpoint {#authorization-challenge-endpoint}

-The authorization challenge endpoint is a new endpoint defined by this specification which the native application uses to obtain an authorization code.
+The authorization challenge endpoint is a new endpoint defined by this specification which the first-party application uses to obtain an authorization code.

 The authorization challenge endpoint is an HTTP API at the authorization server that accepts HTTP POST requests with parameters in the HTTP request message body using the `application/x-www-form-urlencoded` format.
 This format has a character encoding of UTF-8, as described in Appendix B of {{RFC6749}}.
 The authorization challenge endpoint URL MUST use the "https" scheme.